nystudio107/plugindev/README.md

 This is a project scaffolding package for Craft 3 CMS plugin development.

+Read the [A Craft CMS Plugin Local Development Environment article](https://nystudio107.com/blog/a-craft-cms-plugin-local-development-environment) for full details on this project.

 It gives you the following out of the box:

 * Craft CMS `^3.6.7` is installed